klebster2/projects/index.md

 See my vimrc project [here](https://github.com/klebster2/vimrc)

 ## My dotfiles
 I like dotfiles.
-See my dotfiles project [here](https://github.com/klebster2/dotfiles)
+See my dotfiles project [here](https://github.com/klebster2/dotfiles).

+## Opensub downloader
+Sometimes it's handy to have open source data to use for language modelling.
+A simple downloader I created for OpenSub can be found [here](https://github.com/klebster2/BashDownloadOpenSubTextFormat).

 # Old Projects